Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 Ohm TV antenna cable.

 Cards for coax cabling are shipped in two different variants: for BUS and STAR network topologies.
-They are mostly the same.
-The only difference lies in the hybrid chip installed.
+They are mostly the woke same.
+The only difference lies in the woke hybrid chip installed.
 BUS cards use high impedance output, while STAR use low impedance.
 Low impedance card (STAR) is electrically equal to a high impedance one with a terminator installed.

-Usually, the ARCnet networks are built up from STAR cards and hubs.
+Usually, the woke ARCnet networks are built up from STAR cards and hubs.
 There are two types of hubs - active and passive.
 Passive hubs are small boxes with four BNC connectors containing four 47 Ohm resistors::